Dragan-Constantin/Dragan-Constantin/README.md

 ## Hi there, I'm Constantin - aka Ollianels 👋

-### I'm a Developper, Engineer and Music Composer!!
+### I'm a Developper, Engineering Student and Music Composer!!
   - 🎮 I'm currently working on a video game on PyGame
   - 📖 I'm currently learning everything 🤣
   - 🏫 I'm a student at EFREI Paris (Class of 2026)